Xendergo/Woolpack/README.md

 `write_location`: Where the bundled file should be written

 `autoreload`: Sets a folder the program will watch.
-When a file in the folder changes, it will re-bundle the code
+When a file in the folder changes, it will re-bundle the code.
+If not included, the program will bundle the code and exit.

+`cache_web_files`: Caches files imported from the web to reduce network requests and improve speed, defaults to `true`

 Note: `entry` and `write_location` are required, everything else is optional